NicKoehler/im-not-a-bot/README.rst

     notbot_text: Ok {}, you're not a bot.

-where you see the curly bracket it will be insert the name of the person that joins the group.
+Where you see the curly bracket, the name of the person that joins the group it will be inserted.

 ============
 Starting